Blog

 Every improvement in the employee's performance level should be recognized and appreciated in a tangle way.
 Praise them for the progress they've made and make them aware of the positive impact that progress has had on the team.
 This will inspire them to continue to make improvements.

-(0) 13 Tips for Conducting Performance Reviews with Employees
+(0) What You Should Know About Conducting Performance Reviews with Employees

 Every business, no matter the size, should conduct employee performance reviews at least once a year.
 This process gives employers a chance to let employees know that they are valued and that their efforts are appreciated, and it also affords an opportunity to address any areas that may need improvement.